hseager/quizzie/README.md

 - Logo
 - Style 404/500 page
 - Style homepage
+- Picture mode for questions

 ### V1.1
 - Join QR Code/Password
 - Email signup & accounts
-- Picture quiz type
 - Show similar quizzes under quiz info

+### Bugs
+- Bug where not answering any questions shows error on results page

-### Notes
+### Technical improvements
 - Instead of getting quiz when starting lobby, load quiz when initialising lobby or updating quiz in memory
     - Instead of using next api to create lobby, use socket to create lobby then save
-- Bug where not answering any questions shows error on results page

-### *Extra Features*
+### Extra Features for future versions
 - QR Code for joining lobby
 - Move question timer to DB/setting rather than hardcoded 10secs
 - Sort/Filter quizzes by rating/plays/type